Alpha’s are OK for Transactional Messaging. However, as you start to look at Text Message Marketing –

-Increasingly SMS and MMS are also being used as marketing and CX tools, wheras their history has been as transactional appointment reminders, delivery advice or two factor authentication.
+Increasingly SMS and MMS are being used as marketing and CX tools.
+Texts long history has been as transactional messaging such as appointment reminders, delivery advice or two factor authentication.
+As Text Message Marketing (TMM) develops as a major channel for marketers, conversational commerce using the 2WAY capability of the SMS and MMS channel will develop as another key differentiation feature the channel brings.

 Before Covid we were seeing an acceleration in adoption of SMS and MMS for customer engagement as a marketing tool, not just as a platform/channel for delivering transactional messaging.
 Growth has continued as the usage and acceptance of SMS and MMS has taken off during Covid.
-Already 80% of consumers, in multiple studies, have advised they prefer text above email, direct mail or phone call and the direct to inbox messaging channel is forecast to grow rapidly as its acceptance increases.
+Over 93% of consumers perfer a text conversation with a business than a phone call or an email.
+Already we are talking to clients about text based conceirge.
+The direct to inbox messaging channel is forecast to grow rapidly as its acceptance increases.

 All of these pictures are examples SPAM – the Auspost one very scary – as it has come in on the back of the genuine Alphaheader message from Auspost.